arachnegl/CC_Project/Install/README.md

 The software was developped on Ubuntu 12.04 using the python (v2.7) and prolog (Yap v7) programming languages.

 * The disaggregation part of this project requires python scientific libraries: ipython matplotlib and numpy.
 These can be described as 'matlab equivalents' for python.
-* The abduction part of this project requires an up to date version of the Yap prolog compiler (at least version 6) and [Jeifei's implementation of the ASystem](http://www-dse.doc.ic.ac.uk/cgi-bin/moin.cgi/abduction).
-Caution: the version of Yap in Ubuntu's 12.04 repository is not sufficiently up to date.
+* The abduction part of this project requires an up to date version of the Yap prolog compiler (at least version 6) and [Jeifei Ma's implementation of the ASystem](http://www-dse.doc.ic.ac.uk/cgi-bin/moin.cgi/abduction).
+* Caution: the version of Yap in Ubuntu's 12.04 repository is not sufficiently up to date.
 You need to install it by compiling it.
-Refer to py4mathsVirtEnvSetup.sh as an option.
+Refer to yap_install_script.sh as an option.

 As a convenience I have included various scripts here that I have used and that may be of use to you.